jamesadrn/Data-Analyst-Portofolio/README.md

-# 📚 James' Data Analytics Portfolio
+# 📚 Data Analytics Portfolio

 Hi, I'm **James**, a Computer Science student at **Tarumanagara University (Indonesia)**,
 with a strong interest in **Data Analytics**.